biomechanics-hlrs-gebert/M-ROT-Rotational-Tensor-Optimization/README.md

 * orth - Tensors optimized by a orthotropic objective
 * ani1 - Tensors optimized by an anisotropic objective (type1)
 * ani2 - Tensors optimized by an anisotropic objective (type2)

+Stage-0 represents an unoptimzed dataset.
+Stage 1 optimizes the whole degree of freedom.
+Stage 2 optimizes in a swept space of +/- 1°.
+Implementation of additional stages is pending.

 ### External Sources
 Plain text headers are parsed via a [strings module](https://gbenthien.net/strings/index.html) by George Benthien from San Diego.